-Quartz countertops may be man-made, but at the same time, they are clean, durable and attractive.
+Quartz kitchen countertops may be man-made, but at the same time, they are clean, durable and attractive.
 Simply put, it is everything you need for a great countertop.

-- Low maintenance: Quartz countertops need not be sealed like other countertops because of their non-porous nature.
+- Low maintenance: Quartz kitchen countertops need not be sealed like other countertops because of their non-porous nature.
 It means that you won’t have to clear out your counter every two or three years just to seal them.

-- Uniform and consistent color patterns: Quartz countertops seem to offer a much more uniform color patterns than some other natural stones.
+- Uniform and consistent color patterns: Quartz kitchen countertops seem to offer a much more uniform color patterns than some other natural stones.
 Whatever the color of your quartz countertop is, it is assured that the color will be spread consistently over the countertop surface.

 Quartz kitchen countertops offer a remarkable blend of durability and convenience.
 Composed primarily of about 93% quartz and a resin blend, they combine the strength of the mineral with the practical benefits of being non-porous, which makes them resistant to germs and stains.
 The engineered nature of these countertops ensures uniform and consistent color patterns, contributing to their attractive aesthetic.